christina wocintechchat com swi1DGRCshQ unsplash

 4. Best Practices for Handling Redundancy

 • Open Communication: From the start, be transparent about the reasons for redundancy and the process you’ll be following.
+For real-world examples, check out guidance on managing redundancy well from other organisations.

 • Support for Affected Employees: Offer support in the form of counselling or helping them find new job opportunities.
+See how improving the redeployment process benefits both employer and employee.

 Conclusion

 Redundancy is a challenging process for both employers and employees.
 As an employer, it’s your responsibility to ensure that you handle redundancies with care, compassion, and legal compliance.
 By understanding the process thoroughly and approaching it with empathy, you can navigate this challenging terrain with integrity and respect.
+If you need further guidance, our resources on outplacement services are available.